orbitalquark/textadept/docs/api.md

 	snippets.eval = '`echo $(( $TM_SELECTED_TEXT ))`'

+#### Interpolated Lua Code

+Snippets can also execute Lua code enclosed within "```" sequences, and insert any string results returned by that code.
+For example, the following snippet inserts the current date and time:

+	snippets.date = '```os.date()```'

+Lua code is executed within Textadept's Lua environment, with the addition of snippet variables available as global variables (e.g. `TM_SELECTED_TEXT` exists as a global).

 #### Placeholders

 The true power of snippets lies with placeholders.
 Using placeholders, you can insert a text